aleksasiriski/aleksasiriski/src/routes/cv/+page.md

   - Class for students gifted in the field of Computer Science and Programming

-- University of Novi Sad (2022-current)
+- University of Novi Sad, Faculty of Sciences (2022-current)
   - Department for Mathematics and Informatics
     - Informational Technology